 A plausible answer has been provided by a helpful anonymous correspondent

-The two costs that would come to my mind on where increased funds are going would be the three transformation projects of HR/finance/research and the estates construction contracts for the next few years
+The areas that first come to mind when considering where increased funding may be directed are the three transformation programmes — HR, Finance, and Research — as well as the estates construction contracts planned for the coming years.

 Keep up the good work!